Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 A Faster, More Reliable Way of Imaging

 The Adler\Nail and Cedars-Sinai Research for Women’s Cancers P.E.T.
-Center uses the fully integrated Picture Archive Communication System (PACS), allowing the center to be filmless.
+Center uses the fully integrated picture archive and communications system (PACS), allowing the center to be filmless.
 PACS stores screening and diagnostic images electronically as digital data, providing patients and physicians with less waiting time, faster examinations and no lost films.
 Physicians can receive vital images directly to their computer within moments of a patient’s examination.
 The center even provides patients with a complimentary PC-compatible computer disk of their tests.

 PET and PET/CT are precise diagnostic tools for any area of the body.
 The Adler\Nail and Cedars-Sinai Research for Women’s Cancers P.E.T.
 Center’s world-renowned specialists expertly and safely implement these tools for a variety of procedures, including:

-- Brain PET and single photon emission computed tomography (SPECT) scans to search for signs of stroke and neurodegenerative diseases, such as Alzheimer’s and Parkinson’s disease, and to evaluate seizures, memory loss and brain injury.
+- Single photon emission computed tomography (SPECT) and brain PET scans to search for signs of stroke and neurodegenerative diseases, such as Alzheimer’s and Parkinson’s disease, and to evaluate seizures, memory loss and brain injury.

 - FDG-PET (fluorodeoxyglucose-PET) scans detect and stage metabolically active malignant lesions, including (but not limited to) lung cancer, colorectal cancer, lymphoma, melanoma, breast cancer, ovarian cancer, brain cancer and multiple myeloma.